Lo Que El Tiempo Me Enseño

 Are counted on the fingers of one hand

-That's why maybe I don't count them
+That's why I must not count them

-To think that I have a thousand brothers
+To think I have a thousand brothers

 Time taught me that traitors

-Sit at the table by your side
+Sit right next to you at the table

 And the man who stabs you in the back